 security_audit_prompt |

-AnythingLLM – AI agent with a RAG knowledge base
+AnythingLLM – AI agent with RAG knowledge base

-While Claude Desktop, Cursor and VS Code Copilot are powerful cloud-based AI agents with MCP integration, AnythingLLM plays a special role: as a self-hosted open-source platform it combines the abilities of an AI assistant with a retrieval-augmented generation (RAG) knowledge base – completely under your control.
+While Claude Desktop, Cursor and VS Code Copilot offer powerful MCP integration as cloud-based AI agents, AnythingLLM takes on a special role: As a self-hosted open source platform, AnythingLLM combines the capabilities of an AI assistant with a Retrieval-Augmented Generation (RAG) knowledge base - completely under your control.

 What you can embed as a knowledge base